SjoerdSmitWolfram/UnitTestFramework/README.md

 3. Define tests using `TestCreate[...]`.
 4. Configure the `TestConfig` file as needed.
 It can be either a Wolfram file that defines `$TestConfig` or any other file that returns an association.
 5. If you use a Wolfram file, you can further customize the runner by defining your own test evaluation function and/or test categorization function.
+6. Optionally add an untracked `LocalConfig.*` file in `Tests/` for machine-specific settings such as local dependency roots.
-6. Load the framework and run tests by evaluating:
+7. Load the framework and run tests by evaluating:
   - `Get["path/to/UnitTestFramework.wl"]` (use the path https://raw.githubusercontent.com/SjoerdSmitWolfram/UnitTestFramework/refs/heads/main/UnitTestFramework/Kernel/UnitTestFramework.wl to load directly from GitHub)
   - ``UnitTestFramework`RunTests["path/to/Tests/TestConfig.m"]``